Rakesh Kumar

 Welcome to my humble abode on the internet.
 Here's everything you need to know about me, all within 3 minutes:

 Around that time, I read Naval's quote about getting what you want if you're smart enough.
 I was fascinated by tech Twitter, so I gave myself a challenge: could I get 1,000 quality tech people to follow me without gimmicks? and I did.
 Made friends who are still around.
 Learned about building in public.
-That community ended up shaping a lot of what came next.
+That experience ended up shaping a lot of what came next.

 But first, I wanted to build something of my own.
 I'd only made small projects and only knew frontend.
 Picked an idea anyway.
 This was mid-2024, just before AI coding assistants really took off.

-Let's build something together.
+Let's build something great together.